County Health Data

 Health Outcomes (currently 51 out of 60 counties, 2016) – Goal to move to 43rd.

 Health Behaviors (currently 57 out of 60 counties, 2016) – Goal to move to 46th

 Visit our County Health Ranking Data page to see how we’re doing.

 PTAC is using two Data in each of the three legs of the Triple Aim (Cost of Care, Patient Experience, and Population Health ) to identify progress in improving the health of Pueblo County citizens.

 Population Health – Years of Potential Life Lost & Residents Reporting Fair or Poor Health

 Patient Experience – Clinical Care (Access and Quality) & Residents without Insurance

 Cost of Care – Illness Burden & Preventable Hospital Stays

-Visit our Triple Aim Measures page to see how we are doing.
+Visit our Triple Aim Data page to see how we are doing.

 PTAC has developed goals and is tracking progress in each of our intervention categories: obesity, teen pregnancy, smoking cessation and readmissions and ED visit use.